Ronnie Biggs: Rio de Janeiro

-Biggs recorded vocals on two songs for The Great Rock 'n' Roll Swindle, Julien Temple's film about the Sex Pistols.
+Biggs recorded vocals on two songs for The Great Rock 'n' Roll Swindle (1980), Julien Temple's film about the Sex Pistols.
 The basic tracks for "No One is Innocent" (a.k.a.
-"The Biggest Blow (A Punk Prayer)"/"Cosh The Driver") and "Belsen Was a Gas" were recorded with guitarist Steve Jones and drummer Paul Cook at a studio in Brazil shortly after the Sex Pistols' final performance, with overdubs added in an English studio at a later date.
-"No One is Innocent" was released as a single in the UK on 30 June 1978 and reached number 7 in the UK Singles Chart.
-The sleeve showed a British actor dressed as Nazi leader Martin Bormann playing bass with the group.
+"The Biggest Blow (A Punk Prayer)"/"Cosh the Driver") and "Belsen Was a Gas" were recorded with guitarist Steve Jones and drummer Paul Cook at a studio in Brazil shortly after the Sex Pistols' final performance, with overdubs added in an English studio at a later date.
+"No One is Innocent" was released as a single in the UK on 30 June 1978 and reached number 7 in the UK singles chart.
+The sleeve showed a British actor dressed as German Nazi Party official Martin Bormann playing bass guitar with the group.